 Known as “The Most Colorful Park in America,” Bryce is famous for its vertical towers called hoodoos.

-Eerie, grotesque, and often whimsical, the stalagmite-like hoodoos, formed by water and ice, were believed by the Piute Indians to be early residents turned to stone forever by a vengeful god for their evil deeds.
+Eerie, grotesque, and often whimsical, the stalagmite-like hoodoos, formed by water and ice, were believed by the Paiute Indians to be early residents turned to stone forever by a vengeful god for their evil deeds.
 Hiking and biking are the best ways around this spectacular place.
-It’s truly amazing, and we had plenty of time for the hoodoos to cast their spell.
+It’s truly amazing, and we had plenty of time for the hoodoos to cast their spells.

 Day Seven, after driving through several charming Mormon towns, we approached our third national park, Zion.
 Early Mormon settlers took one look at its 3,000-foot canyon walls, sculptured rocks, and monoliths, and declared it “the promised land” containing “the natural temples of God.”